FoodStats/EasyEats/README.md

  4.Evaluation: base results run, with acceptible outcomes.
 Basic GUI Achieved.
 Th

 ## Future Scope
- 1.building an app/web interface.
+ 1. building an app/web interface.
+ 2. Building SaaS inform of API.

- 2.using the said interface for crawlers to collect implicit utility data, ie. frequency of attribute,browse time.
+ 3.  using the said interface for crawlers to collect implicit utility data, ie. frequency of attribute,browse time.

- 3.domain expertise oriented tokenisation of estimation of nutrition content for language model being used.Lot of scope in the fine tuning of LLM based data generation.
+ 4.  domain expertise oriented tokenisation of estimation of nutrition content for language model being used.
+Lot of scope in the fine tuning of LLM based data generation.
   > [!Tip]
   > Possible approach
   >  An approach would be to leverage a USDA datasets for individual ingredients to leverage an NLP encoder such as BERT to tokenise nutritional content based of dish discriptions/ recipes.

- 4.Suggestion on the model itself.
+ 5. Suggestion on the model itself.
 Domain experts based utility functions finetuning.

- 5. Introducing a long term time series component
+ 6. Introducing a long term time series component

- 6.Further testing and implementation of results with real users.
+ 7. Further testing and implementation of results with real users.

  ## How can you contribute?
  1) **Data!!!** - Currently the project can massively benefit from verified nutritional data from restaurants.